S.Korea says search under way for missing ship off Taiwan coast | Business

 S.Korea says search under way for missing ship off Taiwan coast

+"Our government has launched an emergency response team and dispatched a patrol ship and helicopters for a search," the ministry said in a statement, adding that it was working with a Taiwanese patrol authorities.
+In a separate accident, a helicopter tasked with aiding the Taiwan operation crashed in waters off South Korea's southernmost Mara island on Friday, killing two crew members and injuring a third with a fourth missing, the coast guard said.

 A ship carrying six South Koreans went missing off Taiwan and a search and rescue operation is under way, Seoul's foreign ministry said on Friday.
-Taiwan authorities have informed the South Korean government that they received distress signals from the Kyoto 1 at around 9:50 a.m.
-(0050 GMT) on Thursday, the ministry said, adding that all six people aboard were South Korean nationals.
+Taiwan authorities have said they received distress signals from the Kyoto 1 at around 9:50 a.m.
+(0050 GMT) on Thursday from a location about 18 miles (29 km) west of the island nation, the ministry said, adding that all six people aboard were South Korean nationals.

-The Sierra Leon-flagged, 322-ton ship was on its way to Indonesia's Batam port from the South Korean city of Busan while towing the Kyoto 2 tender, which has been found in the area.
-The ministry has launched an emergency response team and dispatched a patrol ship and helicopters to support the search operation, it added.
+The Sierra Leone-flagged, 322-ton ship was on its way to Indonesia's Batam port from the South Korean city of Busan while towing the Kyoto 2 tender vessel, which has been found in the area.
+"Our government has launched an emergency response team and dispatched a patrol ship and helicopters for a search," the ministry said in a statement, adding that it was working with a Taiwanese patrol authorities.

-In a separate accident, one of the helicopters headed to Taiwan crashed in waters off South Korea's southernmost Mara island on Friday, killing two pilots with a third missing, the Yonhap news agency reported, citing coast guard officials.
+In a separate accident, a helicopter tasked with aiding the Taiwan operation crashed in waters off South Korea's southernmost Mara island on Friday, killing two crew members and injuring a third with a fourth missing, the coast guard said.
+A team of two coast guard pilots and two other officials was aboard the Sikorsky S-92 helicopter when it plunged into the sea 370 km (225 miles) southwest of the island at about 1:32 a.m.
+(1632 GMT Thursday).

+The chopper was returning to its base at the Jeju island after dropping six members of a special rescue squad on a nearby patrol ship leaving for Taiwan, said Park Je-soo, a Jeju coast guard official.
+"The pilot was alive when he was rescued, but his co-pilot and a radar operator were unconscious.
+Despite our emergency care, they did not regain consciousness," Park told a televised briefing.

+The pilot suffered multiple fractures and was hospitalised for treatment, and a search was ongoing for the missing fourth person, a mechanic, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)